 - When making UI changes, be aware of the fact that strings will be different lengths in different locales.

 - The commit message should describe what the patch is changing (not be a copy of the bug summary).
 The first line should be a short description (since only the first line is shown in the log), and additional description, if needed, should be present, properly wrapped, in later lines.

-- Any potentially confusing pieces of code are adequately documented.
+- Adequately document any potentially confusing pieces of code.

 - Flag a bug with dev-doc-needed if any addon or web APIs are affected.

 - Use Javadocs extensively, especially on any new non-private methods.